booch/presentations/proposals/RailsConf/2014/Alternatives to ActiveRecord.md

 Abstract
 --------

-ActiveRecord comes with Rails, and its easy to get started with it.
-But as your project grows, you'll start to see some problems.
-Tests will take too long to run.
-Models will try to do too much, and you'll have a hard time dealing with the complexity.
+Do you frequently get frustrated with ActiveRecord?
+Are your tests taking too long to run?
+Are your models trying to do too much?
+Is there a better way?

 There are a few good alternatives to ActiveRecord.
 We'll scan the landscape and see when it might be a good idea to use one of those other ORMs.
 We'll